dbashford/mimosa-ember-test/README.md

 For more information regarding Mimosa, see http://mimosa.io

+NOTE: This module requires Mimosa `2.3.9` to function properly, if this is an issue, please file a GitHub request to address.

 ## Usage

 * `npm install -g phantomjs` (If you are on Windows, this will not install phantomjs properly.
 You will need to [download phantomjs from the site](http://phantomjs.org/download.html) and add the executable to your `PATH`)